Probate Q&A Series

 A Detailed Answer

 Probate in North Carolina governs how estate assets are managed and distributed.
-When real property passes to multiple beneficiaries or devisees, they own it as tenants in common.
-If these co-owners cannot agree on selling the property, the personal representative and interested parties must follow probate statutes to resolve the dispute.
+When real property passes to multiple beneficiaries or devisees, they may own it as tenants in common.
+If these co-owners cannot agree on selling the property, the personal representative and interested parties must follow applicable statutes to resolve the dispute.

 1. Personal Representative’s Authority to Sell